LNMHacks/LNMHacks-3.0-Submission/Strikers/pythonTeaching/readme.md

 --> Give me more tedious Coding challanges<br>
 --> What to do next <br>
 --> What are the prerequisite for this teach me that.<br>

-The other things we have added is Ethics it will read out Bhagwat Geeta shlok for you because in Hindu mythology it is said that all your answer are their in Bhagwat Geeta and it is a Holy Book so it improve your Mindset, and can Read out news for You.

 <b>Skill ID</b>
 amzn1.ask.skill.adb13039-35c9-43a8-9fc3-a82ca2fed76a